Why Work at the University Libraries?

 Our current landscape and looking to the future

-The University of Arizona Libraries, the Arizona Health Sciences Library and the University of Arizona Press are currently engaged in a collaborative strategic planning process to chart our course into the future.
+The University of Arizona Libraries, the Arizona Health Sciences Library and the University of Arizona Press recently completed a collaborative strategic planning process to chart our course into the future.

 An overview of statistics related to our holdings, facilities, equipment, online visits and more can be viewed in our Statistical Snapshot.